imodeljs/frontend-sample-showcase/src/frontend-samples/thematic-display-sample/README.md

 The purpose of this sample is to demonstrate the following:

 * Turn on Thematic Display in a Viewport.
-* Adjust basic settings on the Thematic Display.
+* Adjust settings on the Thematic Display.
 * Showcase the interaction with background map terrain.

 ## Description